Frequently Asked Questions About HISA’S Rules

 Stable names cannot register with HISA.
 The owner’s name must be identified as the Designated Owner for a horse.
 If there is more than one owner of a horse, the Designated Owner can share a horse’s information with the other owners once they are registered with HISA.

-HISA does not regulate horses outside of the United States, and owners, trainers and horses outside of the U.S. do not have to register with HISA.
-However, if a horse that resides outside of the U.S. races at a Covered Racetrack in the U.S., the horse must be registered.
+A horse that is a Covered Horse under HISA’s rules is considered to be a Covered Horse at all times, regardless of location.
+However, HISA does not regulate horse racing outside of the United States.
+If a horse that resides outside of the U.S. races at a Covered Racetrack in the U.S., the horse must be registered.
 The horse’s owners, trainers and jockeys are also required to register.

-5. How is Coggins information input into the HISA system?
+4. How is Coggins information inputted into the HISA system?

 The person who registers the horse can enter the Coggins information, the Responsible Person can update the Coggins information after registration, and the Racing Office can enter the information into its system, which will update the HISA system.